Biased elementary doctrines and quotient completions: Proof-irrelevant elements

 which sends a weak subobject $f:A\to W$ to the equivalence class of the cone given by the post compositions $\pp_i\circ f:A\to X_i$, for $\lel{1}{i}{n}$.
-In \Cite[Proposition 4.5.2 and Theorem 4.5.3]{cioffophd}, we proved that the restriction of the functor $\mathcal{U}$ on the proof-irrelevant elements of $W$ is an isomorphism with inverse $\M$.
+In \cite[Proposition 4.5.2 and Theorem 4.5.3]{cioffophd}, we proved that the restriction of the functor $\mathcal{U}$ on the proof-irrelevant elements of $W$ is an isomorphism with inverse $\M$.

+In particular, we observe that the biased fibered equality of an object $X\in\CC$ defined in \Cref{example:wed wek sub}, can be equivalently defined as the image of $\M$ on the trivial cone given by the two identities $1_X$, i.e. as the equivalence class of the right dashed arrow of a weak limit of the following solid diagram:

+\end{example} The following is an explicit description of proof-irrelevant elements for the weak subobjects doctrine of the category of free algebras $\setsG$. \begin{example} \normalfont Consider the category of free algebras $\setsG$ introduced in \Cref{examples: w prod } and the weak subobjects doctrine $\Pd{\Psi_{\setsG}}{\setsG}$.
+For a set X, the equalizer of the two projections of the weak products $X\times G\times X\times G$ is given by the arrow